Guidelines for using the letter templates

 Here's some tips for filling in the forms:

-- read the information alongside each box to help you fill the form in correctly
+some questions have extra information to help you fill the form in correctly

-- information marked with an asterisk (*) is compulsory.
+all questions are compulsory unless they're marked as optional.
 This means you must write something in the box.
-If you miss out compulsory information a warning will appear on your screen and you will not be able to continue until you put in all the compulsory information
+If you miss out compulsory information an error message will appear at the top of the form and you will not be able to continue until you put in all the compulsory information